Why Change from Inc to LLC

 Pass-Through Taxation

-One of the biggest drawbacks to a C corporation is double taxation.
+One of the biggest drawbacks to a What is a C corporation? is double taxation.
 “Double taxation” is a term used to describe the two layers of taxation that corporations go through.
 First, the corporation pays the corporate income tax before distributing profits, and then the shareholders pay personal income taxes on the profits they receive from the corporation.

 Tax Options